Darien2805/IS212_SPM/README.md

 # IS212_SPM
 # Getting Started with Our Project

-This project was bootstrapped and created with React & NodeJS.
+This project was bootstrapped and created with React , NodeJS, ExpressJS.
 Our database is a relational database and uses SQL.

 ## Available Scripts

 In the respective directories, you can run:

+### `npm run devStart`

+Runs the backend server and starts the api routes.
+Different from npm start because this command had nodemon built in, which allows updates to automatically restart the server to see the changes.

 ### `npm start`